Virus192/Microsoft-Sentinel-IR/README.md

 # Microsoft-Sentinel-IR
-Incident Detection and Response to HoneyPot Detection using NIST 800 SP-53 SC-7 (Boundary Protection) Compliance
+Incident Detection and Response to HoneyPot Detection using NIST 800 SP-53 SC-7 (Boundary Protection) Compliance, This project focused on implementing incident detection and response strategies using a Honeypot to lure potential attackers.
+Compliance with NIST 800-53 SC-7 standards ensured robust boundary protection to safeguard organizational assets and data.

-# Building a SOC + Honeynet in Azure (Live Traffic)
+# Orchestrating  a SOC + Honeynet in Azure with a live Attack Traffic Mapping
 ![Cloud Honeynet / SOC](https://imgur.com/CPWlFrz.jpg)

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+This project centers on the establishment of a state-of-the-art Security Operations Center (SOC) tailored to meet the demands of modern cloud security integration.

+- 👉 Within this project, I orchestrated the development of a comprehensive SOC LAB, leveraging Microsoft Sentinel as the cornerstone of our Security Information and Event Management (SIEM) solution.

+- 👉 Utilizing Log Analytics workspaces, I aggregate and analyze logs sourced from a diverse array of platforms including Windows VMs, Linux VMs, Azure Blob Storage, entreID, Activity logs, and MS SQL Database.
+Employing KQL for log querying.

+- 👉 My focus was centered on meticulous data collection, correlation, and in-depth analysis to bolster threat detection capabilities in the cloud.

+- 👉 An integral aspect of this initiative involves the visualization of event locations on a global scale, providing actionable insights through geographical mapping.

+- ⭕ And lastly, This project underscores the critical importance of SOC in the cloud era, where proactive monitoring and swift response are paramount for safeguarding digital assets against ever-evolving cyber threats.

+## The metrics we will show are:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)